Scalingo/documentation/_posts/deployment/2015-12-16-one-click-deploy.md

 ---
 title: One Click Deploy
 modified_at: 2015-12-16 11:40:00
-category: platform
+category: deployment
-tags: deployment one-click app
+tags: deploy one-click app
 order: 5
-permalink: /deployment/
 ---

 If you want to give people the opportunity to deploy your project instantly on Scalingo, you can setup a deploy button on your github project or even on your website.
 A `scalingo.json` file is needed at the root of your github project in order to generate the deployment page.